hnjw-png/manvsmachine/README.md

 * Does the image change, when the appripriate button is clicked?
 Yes!
 Yes if you click rock, the rock image appears, and the same goes for paper and scissors.

 * Does the score appear on the manscore and computer score sections?
 No! ...
-It should be appearing when the player or the computer win, or lose.
+It should be appearing when, the player or the computer, win or lose.
 I have been troubleshooting this for some days, as I see that the function isn't being translated to the game.
 I have tried writing various codes to call the function.
-So I am still working on this, as now I see the draw function was on its own loop.
+So I am still working on this, as of now I see the draw function was on its own loop.
 I believe a gameover function and rounds played function could have been a good addition to the game code.
 In future I plan to fix these bugs and increment the score according to the rock, paper, scissors game parimeters.
-Then I would like the winner to be drawn out of three rounds, and pop up text showing stating the winner, loser or a tie.
+Then I would like the winner to be drawn out of three rounds, and pop-up text stating the winner, loser or a tie.
 Then the game to restart.

 * Does the game calculate rounds?
 No, it does not function creating rounds, I have tried several different code combinations, but I need to experience javascript to fix these bugs.
 I am working on calling variables, and not making the mistake of creating a endless loop.